emredenz/plugins/add/README.md

 USAGE:

   * Adds the values in the data array to the configmap named myconfigmap.
-If the values in the data already exist, they are replaced. kubectl add configmap myconfigmap --data ENVIRONMENT_NAME:VALUE -d ENVIRONMENT_NAME2:VALUE2 -f -n default
+If the values in the data already exist, they are replaced. kubectl add configmap myconfigmap --data ENVIRONMENT_NAME:VALUE -s ENVIRONMENT_NAME2:VALUE2 -f -n default

   * Adds the values in the data array to the configmap named myconfigmap in default namespace.
-If the values in the data already exist, they are not replaced. kubectl add configmap myconfigmap --data ENVIRONMENT_NAME:VALUE -d ENVIRONMENT_NAME2:VALUE2 -n default
+If the values in the data already exist, they are not replaced. kubectl add configmap myconfigmap --data ENVIRONMENT_NAME:VALUE -s ENVIRONMENT_NAME2:VALUE2 -n default

   * Adds the values in the data array to the secret named mysecret in default namespace.
 If the values in the data already exist, they are replaced.
-Encrypts values with base64 kubectl add secret mysecret --data ENVIRONMENT_NAME:VALUE -d ENVIRONMENT_NAME2:VALUE2 -f -n default -b
+Encrypts values with base64 kubectl add secret mysecret --data ENVIRONMENT_NAME:VALUE -s ENVIRONMENT_NAME2:VALUE2 -f -n default -b

   kubectl add TYPE NAME DATA [options]